1T'-MoTe$_2$ as an integrated saturable absorber for photonic machine learning

 One promising approach involves the use of ring resonators, which can introduce the necessary nonlinearity by leveraging the resonance effects within the optical circuits \cite{basani2024all,garcia2024self}.
 Alternatively, saturable absorbers have been proposed as another viable nonlinear element to perform activation functions, taking advantage of their intensity-dependent absorption properties has been proposed recently \cite{shen2017deep}.
 Two-dimensional (2D) materials have emerged as excellent candidates for this function, since they can be saturable absorbers integrated into photonic circuits \cite{bao2009atomic,chen2017transition,chen2024ultra}.
 In particular, the 1T' phase of molybdenum ditelluride (1T'-MoTe$_2$) has shown great promise, due to its low saturation intensity and high modulation depth \cite{yu2021high}, making it ideal for use in photonic systems that require compact and efficient nonlinear elements.
+Unlike the semiconducting 2H phase, 1T′-MoTe$_2$ exhibits a gapless band structure, which leads to a high density of available electronic states and fast carrier dynamics \cite{song2018few}.

 In this work, we explore the use of 1T'-MoTe$_2$ as a saturable absorber for integrated photonics.
 To this end, we first characterized the nonlinear response of a monolayer by placing it on the tip of an optical fiber.
 We propose a model for saturable absorption of this material based on the absorption reduction caused by the quasi-Fermi level separation between electrons and holes as carriers are generated by optical absorption.
 Using this model and the experimental data, we determine the optical absorption dependence on carrier density which combined with simple carrier dynamics, allowed us to propose and implement experimentally an integrated saturable absorber device using this material on top of a silicon nitride waveguide.
 Importantly, the nonlinear characterization of the integrated device was performed using a continuous-wave (CW) laser at telecom wavelengths.
 This method has been employed for probing nonlinear optical responses in integrated structures such as waveguides and resonators \cite{carmon2007visible,levy2011harmonic,chen2017enhanced,chen2024ultra}.
 These results revealed the saturable absorption behavior, a key feature for implementing nonlinear functions in optical neural networks.